Offa of Angel

 Wermund runs to embrace his victorious son Offa.
 Illustration by the Danish Lorenz Frølich in a 19th-century book.

-Offa (nickname for Wulf) is a semi-legendary king of the Angles in the genealogy of the kings of Mercia presented in the Anglo-Saxon Chronicle.
+Offa is a semi-legendary king of the Angles in the genealogy of the kings of Mercia presented in the Anglo-Saxon Chronicle.
 He is the son of Wermund and the father of Angeltheow.

 His name is also mentioned in the Old English poem Widsith.
 He has been identified with Uffo (also Uffe, Uffi of Jutland), a legendary Danish king in the Gesta Danorum by Saxo Grammaticus, and the Gesta Danorum på danskæ.

+Name

+The name Offa and its variants are thought to originate as a hypocoristic (nickname) form of the kind of two-element Germanic personal names common in the early medieval Germanic-speaking world.
+But what the original name was is unclear.
+Suggestions include that it was derived from a hypothetical Germanic adjective root *ub-, meaning "hostile"; a hypocorism of the "wolf" element of a name such as Old English Æðelwulf; or a hypocorism of a two-element name such as Old English Ōsfriþ or Germanic *Anulaibaz (which became the common Old Norse name Óláfr).
+It has also been suggested that Offa was an entirely meaningless lall-name.

 History

 The Old English poem Widsith (8th century) refers briefly to his victorious single combat, a story which is related at length by the 12th-century Danish historians Saxo and Sven Aggesen.

 Offa is also mentioned in the Annales Ryenses, Vita Offae Primi and Vitae duorum Offarum.

 According to Widsith and the Danish sources, Offa successfully conquered the Myrgings, possibly a clan of Saxon origin, and incorporated their land into Angle or Danish lands, by slaying two Myrging princes in single combat and installing himself as their king.

 It is possible that the Offa mentioned in Beowulf (lines 1949 and 1957) and married to Modþryð, a lady of murderous disposition, is the same person.